fatimamahate/duplicate/README.md

 ```

 ### Images
-* The images were designed by [myself](https://github.com/fatimamahate/duplicate) using the Microsoft Paint Software.
+* The images were created by [myself](https://github.com/fatimamahate/duplicate) using the Microsoft Paint Software.

 ## Acknowledgements
 A very big thank you to my mentor, Brian Macharia, for providing invaluable advice throughout the project.